ethereum/ethereum-org-website/src/content/contributing/translation-program/playbook/index.md

 This document contains some key considerations every translation program should be aware of.
 It is by no means an exhaustive guide, though it can help anyone with no experience in the translation industry organize a translation program for their project.

-If you are looking for more detailed instructions and breakdowns of different tools, processes, and key aspects of managing a translation program, some of the largest language service providers maintain blogs and often publish articles on different aspects of the localization process.
-These are the best resources if you want to dive deeper into any of the topics above and understand how the localization process works on a professional level.
+If you are looking for more detailed instructions and breakdowns of different tools, processes, and critical aspects of managing a translation program, some of the largest language service providers maintain blogs and often publish articles on different aspects of the localization process.
+These are the best resources if you want to dive deeper into any of the topics above and understand how the localization process works professionally.

-Some relevant links are included at the end of each section, however, you can find a lot of other resources online.
+Some relevant links are included at the end of each section; however, you can find many other resources online.

-For proposals for cooperation or additional information, learnings, and best practices, we’ve picked up by maintaining the ethereum.org Translation Program, feel free to reach out to us at translations@ethereum.org.
+For proposals for cooperation or additional information, learnings, and best practices we’ve picked up by maintaining the ethereum.org Translation Program, feel free to reach out to us at translations@ethereum.org.